Antiretroviral Treatment of HIV Infection

 • Other drugs being taken (to avoid drug interactions)

-Tablets containing fixed combinations of ≥ 2 drugs are now widely used to simplify regimens and improve adherence.
+Tablets containing fixed combinations of ≥ 2 medications are now widely used to simplify regimens and improve adherence.

 Adverse effects with combination tablets are the same as those for the individual drugs included.